DannyBen/stress-server/README.md

 ## Development

-To run the server in the development:
+To run the server in development:

 ```
 $ bundle exec rackup -s thin -p 3000 -o 0.0.0.0